romant/blog/content/posts/by-example-networks-in-vcloud-director.md

 #### Direct Network

-This is by far the most … straight forward way of providing your VM's with an outside connection. [vCloud Director Networking : Part 1 : Direct External](http://vimeo.com/18452797)
+This is by far the most … straight forward way of providing your VM's with an outside connection.

+{{< vimeo 18452797 >}}

 #### Routed Network

 The elegance of vShield Edge allows you to configure DHCP, Firewall, and NAT IP Mapping through an easy to click-through UI.
 Be it for your Organization or vApp.
-Here I'll show you how to setup a NAT-Routed vShield backed internal network. [vCloud Director Networking : Part 2 : NAT-Routed](http://vimeo.com/18452976)
+Here I'll show you how to setup a NAT-Routed vShield backed internal network.

+{{< vimeo 18452976 >}}

 #### Custom'ish vApp Network

 There are environments that have already invested a lot in customizing their own DHCP server rules, Dynamic DNS registrations, reverse lookups, firewalls… the list goes on.
-In essence, here I can show you how you can re-use your current soft-router, and have it used within the vCloud realm. [vCloud Director Networking : Part 3 : Custom Routing Appliance in a vApp](http://vimeo.com/18453095)
+In essence, here I can show you how you can re-use your current soft-router, and have it used within the vCloud realm.

+{{< vimeo 18453095 >}}